GabbyBarajasBroussard/natural-language-processing-project/README.md

 - One or two google slides suitable for a general audience that summarize your findings.
    -  Include a well-labelled visualization in your slides.
 # Instructions for Reproducing My Findings:
-- Start by cloning the github repository on your From your terminal command line, type git@github.com:GabbyBarajasBroussard/natural-language-processing-project.git
+- Start by cloning the github repository on your From your terminal command line, type: git@github.com:GabbyBarajasBroussard/natural-language-processing-project.git

 Download the following files from https://github.com/GabbyBarajasBroussard/natural-language-processing-project to your working directory: